 About the Follow-Up Project and Service Requirement

-- Students must report and document at least 8 hours of service for a $1000 award and at least 10 hours of service for a $2000 award.
+- Students must report and document at least 5 hours of service for awards of $1,500 or less and at least 8 hours of service for awards of $2000 or more.

 - The follow-up service or project should take place within the Lawrence campus community.